Detect SIM Swap Fraud With Enterprise-level Security Checks

 Build the Client

-The client.js file will get the information relevant to HTML elements and send them to the server endpoints created to handle the login and SIM Swap checks.
-Your server handles responses from the SIM Swap API and relays that information to the user through your front end.
+The client.js file will get the information relevant to HTML elements and send it to the server endpoints created to handle the login and SIM Swap checks.
+Your server handles responses from the SIM Swap Insight and relays that information to the user through your front end.
 If the user's SIM has been swapped recently, inform them and suggest immediate actions, like contacting their mobile carrier.

 Create the Environment Variables File

-Create a .env file for your project and add the environment variables in the code snippet below.
-Refer to Michael's blog post for an explanation of using environment variables in Node.js.
+Create a .env file for your project and add the following environment variables.
+Your VONAGE_PRIVATE_KEY can be either the path to your private key file (e.g., ./private.key) or the raw key content as a string.
+Refer to Michael's blog post for an explanation of how to use environment variables in Node.js.

-# Number of hours to check SIM Swap events
+# Period in hours to check SIM Swap events

-# Phone Number you'll use the SIM Swap API
+# Phone Number you'll use for the SIM Swap Insight

 Build the Frontend

-Create an index.html HTML page where users can input their phone number to check for a SIM swap.
-There is one form for the user to input their credentials, in addition to a modal that once the login submission has gone through correctly if a SIM Swap pairing has occurred, a modal pops up with the message: "Warning!
+Create an index.html page where users can input their credentials to log in.
+There is one form for the user to input their username and password, plus a modal that appears if a SIM swap has been detected, displaying the message: "Warning!
 A recent SIM swap was detected on your account.
-Access denied.".
+Access denied."

 Test it Out